mlapinm/A02Nh/html6ccna/b107tabs.md

 Routing Protocol Defined By Notes
 RIPng (RIP next
 generation)
-RFC The ìnext generationî is a reference to a TV series, Star
+RFC The ‚Äúnext generation‚Äù is a reference to a TV series, Star
 Trek: the Next Generation.
 OSPFv3 (OSPF
 version 3)